Nui Nui Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

-Vanilla Syrup: This is a sweetener made with vanilla pods, sugar, and water.
+Vanilla Syrup: This is a sweetener made with vanilla beans, white sugar, and water, which are heated and infused into a syrup with a sweet, aromatic flavor.

 Orange Twist: This is the peel of an orange that has been twisted into a corkscrew shape.